 Assignments: Homework will be assigned for every class period and will be available on Blackboard.
 Students are expected to complete the assignment by the due date assigned.
 Students are expected and encouraged to work cooperatively on these assignments.
 The homework will be collected on the due date at the beginning of class.
 If a university-approved absence is expected on this date, the student must hand in the homework prior to leaving.
 If an unexpected absence occurs on this date, the student must see the professor before class.
+Homework is extra credit and will be graded out of ten (10) points.
+The average homework grade will be added to the final grade.

 Exams: There will be three (3) in-class exams and a final exam.
-The final exam is cumulative and will be given on Monday, December 10 from 11:00 a.m. to 1:00 p.m.
+The final exam is cumulative and will be given on Wednesday, May 14 from 11:00 a.m. to 1:00 p.m.
 The first three exams are tentatively scheduled below.

-Exam 1: Tuesday, September 18
+Exam 1: Tuesday, February 19

-Exam 2: Tuesday, October 16
+Exam 2: Tuesday, March 25

-Exam 3: Tuesday, November 13
+Exam 3: Tuesday, April 22